-During my career, I have had the opportunity to directly mentor undergraduate students and research technicians.
-The following is a list of mentees and a brief description of their research foci.
+During my career, I have had the opportunity to directly mentor undergraduate students and post baccalaureate research technicians.
+Here is a list of mentees and a brief description of their research foci.

 Lauren graduated from UNC Chapel Hill with a B.S. in Biology in 2017.
-Lauren assisted on a project researching the effects of marsh islands on fish and crustacean communities.
+As a research technician, Lauren assisted on a project researching the effects of marsh islands on fish and crustacean communities.
 She focused on how different size marshes influence juvenile fish condition and energy content.
 Lauren is now a Masters student at Dauphin Island Sea Lab.
 Lauren and I are still working on a meta-analysis on the effect of contaminants on predator-prey interaction in aquatic and marine ecosystems.

 In the fall of 2017, Lily conducted an independent research project through the UNC Institute for the Environment.
 Lily created barricades along the marsh edge to determine the feasibility of blocking off access to the marsh surface for nekton.
 Lily tested the barricades functionality with predation assays along side of nets and traps.
 Lily returned in the summer of 2018 to investigate how predator-prey interactions vary across marsh islands of varying edge to area ratio.
-Lily was a 2018-2019 NOAA Hollings Scholar.
+Lily was a 2018-2019 NOAA Hollings Scholar and graduated from UNC Chapel Hill in the Spring of 2020.

-Marianna graduated from UNC Chapel Hill in the Spring of 2020.
-Marianna initially came to IMS in the fall of 2016 while spending a semester at the coast through the UNC Institute for the Environment.
+Marianna initially came to work with me in the fall of 2016 while spending a semester at the coast through the UNC Institute for the Environment.
 For her independent research, Marianna manipulated marsh shoot density using wooden dowels as a Spartina alterniflora mimic to determine the importance of habitat complexity on predator-prey interactions in salt marshes.
 Marianna graduated from UNC Chapel Hill with a B.S. of Environmental Science in 2018 and came back to work as a research technician following graduation.

 Claire is graduate of the University of Tampa (2019) with degree in Environmental Sciences and Marine Science.
 Claire interned with me in the Summer of 2018.
 She assisted in marsh habitat sampling, fish collections, fish dissections for stable isotope analysis, and a variety of other projects with the UNC Coastal Fish Ecology Lab.